Black Women Told You So

 Maxine Waters warned you.
 Angela Rye warned you.
 Michele Obama warned you.
-Black woman after black woman warned that electing Donald Trump was a mistake but people didn’t listen.
+Black woman after black woman warned that electing Donald Trump was a mistake, but people didn’t listen.
 Now that Trump has proven to be as incompetent at governing as he was at running a university or managing casinos in Atlantic City, political pundits left and right are acting as if this was unexpected.
 Numerous op-eds have been published asking did anyone know Trump would be so bad.
 RedState.com posting an article asking the question “In Retrospect: Is There Anyone Who Could Have Predicted Where We Are Today?”
 Actually, black women did.

-Just 4% of black women voted for Trump.
-96% of black women knew he would be a disaster.
+Just four percent of black women voted for Trump.
+96 percent of black women knew he would be a disaster.
 And while I hate to say we told you so, I’m going to go ahead and say it.
 We told you so.
 Black women were right.
 Just in this week alone, Trump has:

 - Compared the people who protested against the KKK with the actual KKK.